How to estimate topsoil for a lawn or garden

 Plan the area and depth you want, then convert to cubic yards and round up.

 Topsoil is ordered by volume, but your plan is usually area and target depth.
-The estimate is straightforward once you decide how deep you want to spread soil.
+The estimate becomes reliable when you decide what the job actually is: a thin topdressing layer, adding planting depth, or fixing grade/low spots.

 Step-by-step: topsoil math

-1. Measure the area to cover (lawn section, garden bed, or fill area).
+- Measure the area to cover (lawn section, garden bed, or fill area).
+Break irregular shapes into rectangles and add them for total area.

 Practical tips